axibase/atsd-use-cases/research/us-international-trade/README.md

 ## Introduction

-Voters in the 2016 U.S. presidential election wanted to return to a time when America was producing more than it was consuming.
-According to data published by the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2015&start=1960&view=chart&year_high_desc=true), the United States represented **40%** of the world's GDP in **1960**.
+Voters in the 2016 U.S. presidential election wanted to return to a time when America produced more than it consumed.
+According to data published by the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2015&start=1960&view=chart&year_high_desc=true), the United States represented **40%** of world GDP in **1960**.
 By 2015, that number had dropped to only **24%**.
 According to the [Bureau of Labor Statistics](https://www.bls.gov/opub/mlr/2012/01/art4full.pdf) (BLS), by 2020 the U.S. is predicted to have **5.7 million** less manufacturing jobs than it had in 2000.
 Further, the percentage of Americans employed in manufacturing dropped from **19%** in 1980 to **8%** in 2016.
 This article analyzes data from [`census.gov`](https://www.census.gov) concerning the [international trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) of the United States of America from 1985 to 2016.
 Publicly available data from `census.gov` is loaded into the non-relational ATSD for interactive analysis with [SQL](https://axibase.com/docs/atsd/sql/) for [partitioning](https://axibase.com/docs/atsd/sql/#partitioning) and [**ChartLab**](../../tutorials/shared/chartlab.md).
 See [Installation Documentation](https://axibase.com/docs/atsd/installation/) to set up a local ATSD instance.